Raja Sagheer Ahmed

 Raja Sagheer Ahmed Janjua is a Pakistani politician who had been a member of the Provincial Assembly of the Punjab from February 2008 to March 2013, again till August 2018 till January 2023 and was re-elected to assembly for third tenure in General Elections 2024.

 Early life

 He was born on 1 January 1956 in Matore, Tehsil Kahuta, District Rawalpindi, Pakistan.

 Political career

 He was elected to the Provincial Assembly of the Punjab as an independent candidate from Constituency PP-7 (Rawalpindi-II) in the 2018 Pakistani general election.
 He received 44,363 votes and defeated Raja Muhammad Ali, a candidate of Pakistan Muslim League Nawaz (PML(N)).
 Following his successful election, he joined Pakistan Tehreek-e-Insaf (PTI).

-On 21 May 2022, was de-seated due to voting against the PTI's Chief Minister candidate.
+On 21 May 2022, he was de-seated due to voting against the PTI's Chief Minister candidate.

 He was narrowly re-elected to the Provincial Assembly in the subsequent by-election as a candidate of the PML(N).
 He received 68,906 votes and defeated Muhammad Shabbir Awan, a candidate of the PTI, who received 68,857 votes.